Modern Ruin by Frank Carter and the Rattlesnakes – Album Review

 What it certainly does reveal, is a headlong play for the Muse slot at the next mega-fest, so assiduously does Modern Ruin follow that band’s bombast, albeit with Carter’s inevitable punky edge still intact.

 Carter’s energetic live show shtick has always been the focus of attention – sometimes to the detriment of his records – but here, the full-throttle attack comes nuanced.
-The dynamics in second track ‘Lullaby’ echo Muse at their most sky-scraping, ‘Snake Eyes’ picks up where Foals’ ‘What Went Down’ left off – a twisting melody battling blistering drums before an ambient coda gives way to a truly thunderous finale – and closer ‘Neon Rust’ slows the pace down to Horrors-style atmospherics before an inevitable white noise outburst.
+The dynamics in second track ‘Lullaby’ echo Muse at their most sky-scraping, ‘Snake Eyes’ picks up where Foals’ ‘What Went Down’ left off – a twisting melody battling blistering drums before an ambient coda gives way to a truly thunderous finale – and closer ‘Neon Rust’ slows the pace down to Horrors-style atmospherics before the inevitable white noise outburst.
 Heck, there’s even a plaintive little ditty called ‘Bluebelle’ as an opener.

 “Easier to pinpoint the influences here”